contents | gnulinux | writing | design | workshops | consulting | more

 Speaker-fee for Academia

-1. Speaker-fee: Rs 5,000 for each talk between 45 to 90 minutes.
+1. Speaker-fee within the National Capital Region (NCR): Rs 7,500 for each talk between 45 to 90 minutes.

-2. Speaker-fee for beyond the NCR (National Capital Region): Rs 10,000 per working-day, for upto 180 minutes of talks.
-Each subsequent talk or time-slot of 45 to 90 minutes, at Rs 5,000.
+2. Speaker-fee beyond the NCR in India: Rs 15,000 for upto the first 180 minutes, per day.
+Each subsequent talk or time-slot of 45 to 90 minutes at Rs7,500.

 3. Please also kindly pay for the commute-expenses, on a per KM basis, as well as for toll taxes if any, within the NCR.
 I tend to drive down in my own car, as I might be coming in, or going directly to, a client’s project-site.

-4. For outstation: If I choose to drive down, kindly pay the commute and toll expenses incurred, and kindly provide me with clean, comfortable, and airconditioned accommodations on a non-shared basis.
+4. For outstation: If I choose to drive down, kindly pay the commute and toll expenses incurred, and kindly provide me with clean, comfortable, and air-conditioned accommodations on a non-shared basis.
 I prefer staying on-campus.
 Some of the places I’ve stayed at have outstanding facilities, but a few other places have rather disappointed me, making me wish my hosts had rather checked me into a hotel.
 So please discuss this in detail before finalizing a program.

 5. Silent, peaceful environs are rather important for me, as I tend to meditate in my room.
 Nights especially have to be quiet, peaceful and undisturbed.
 Please.